gcsalzburg/airspace-sentry/README.md

 + Add better options
 + Add save/restore data, and also export geoJSON option
 + Add height limit checker
-+ Save an options object on page reload with search circle.
-Add clear button for it below
++ ~~Save an options object on page reload with search circle.
+Add clear button for it below~~
++ Convert saved search circle to a geoJSON circle in saved data